-In this context, each case study includes not only a narrative explaining the approach taken by the institution (including how it addresses quality assurance), but also contact details for potential follow-up.
+In this context, each case study included here has not only a narrative explaining the approach taken by the institution (including how it addresses quality assurance), but also contact details for potential follow-up.

-To see case studies in each region of England simply click on the region of the map below and a number of case studies will be shown.
+To see case studies in each Region of England simply click on the Region of the map below.
 We’re also adding case studies for Northern Ireland, the Isle of Man, and the Channel Islands.

-We’re always looking for further case studies so if you know of a school or college that you think we should contact about a potential case study, please make contact with us by contacting Paul Chubb (Quality in Careers Director) via our Get in Touch form.
+We’re always looking for further case studies so if you know of a school or college that you think we should contact about a potential case study, please make contact with us by contacting our Quality in Careers Director via our Get in Touch form.